KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/1github.md

    ![](images/diff.png)

    The pink highlights show the previous version and the light green highlights are the new version.
 The darker red highlights shows the deleted characters and the dark green highlights show the added characters.
+   {% hint style='info' %}
+This is more commonly known by its abbreviated name, "diff view".
+   {% endhint %}

 1. Click the <i class="fa fa-arrow-left" aria-hidden="true"></i> button in Chrome to navigate back to the list of commits.

-1. Click on the button to the right (the one that looks like <span class="octicon octicon-code"></span> ).
+1. Click on the button to the right (the one that looks like <span class="octicon octicon-code"></span>).
 Now you are browsing the repository files as they were in this commit.
 You have a picture of the entire repository every step of the way!

 1. Click the <i class="fa fa-arrow-left" aria-hidden="true"></i> button in Chrome to navigate back to the list of commits.

-1. Take a look at the left vertical line outlined by circle #4.
-The <span class="octicon octicon-git-commit"></span> icon shows each commit made to the selected branch and there's a line between each commit, forming a path.
-Each branch represents its changes this way.
-Select a different branch using the **Branch** combobox to see this in action.

-JAD TODO Potentially remove #4??